 The events are aimed at continued engagement across disciplines that provides insight into the human condition, the nature of suffering and our responsibility to each other.
 In essence USC's core values of caring and respect, appreciation of diversity, commitment to ethical conduct, and obligation to service.

-Organized by Pamela Schaff (Pediatrics and Keck Educational Affairs), Erin Quinn (Family Medicine and Keck Admissions) and Lyn Boyd-Judson (Levan Institute for Humanities and Ethics.)
+Organized by Pamela Schaff (Pediatrics and Keck Educational Affairs), Erin Quinn (Family Medicine and Dornsife Science and Health) and Lyn Boyd-Judson (Levan Institute for Humanities and Ethics.)

 Cosponsored by the Levan Institute for Humanities and Ethics, Keck School of Medicine’s Program in Medical Humanities, Arts and Ethics; the USC Pacific Center for Health Policy and Ethics

 Thursday, April 3, 2014, 4 PM, Health Sciences Campus Mayer Auditorium